UC Hospitality - Serial Box

 Baud Rate

 This is the connection speed.
-The speed must match what the PMS vendor has set for the interface on their end.
+The speed must match what the PMS vendor has configured on their end for the interface.
 Normally, this is set for 1200 or 9600.
-Consult the PMS vendor for what baud rate should be selected.
+Consult the PMS vendor to determine which baud rate should be selected.

 Data Bits

 This setting must match what the PMS vendor has set on their end.
-It refers to how many data bits are in each character.
+It refers to the number of data bits per character.
 8 is the most common default; 7 is used only for ancient equipment or unusual setups.
 It's usually okay to assume this is set to 8.

 Parity